 The number of sperm getting to the egg and staying there may be decreased by either fewer coming up the genital tract or more being removed from around the egg by scavenger cells in the pelvis.
 Actually, the sperm don't make their way up the genital tract under their own steam, but require contractions of the woman's reproductive organs.
 Problems can be caused by alterations in the muscular movements of the uterus or lower-than-normal levels of contraction-producing substances in the man's semen.
 Women with an infertility problem may also have increased numbers of scavenger cells (macrophages) in the pelvic cavity, which can reduce the numbers of sperm available.
 In other women the tubes may not have the normal capacity to pick up the egg.

 In line with these basic problems of getting sperm and eggs together, such patients are often advised to have a short course of IUI.
 Then, to increase the numbers of eggs available to meet the sperm, the ovaries are stimulated with hMG or FSH, as in the anovulatory patient.
-IVF is the most direct solution, wherein the eggs and sperm are placed directly together either in the laboratory.
+IVF is the most direct solution, wherein the eggs and sperm are placed directly together or ICSI is performed in the laboratory.

 It is clear that one should not persist with unending cycles of gonadotropins with IUI before moving on to IVF.

 Many well-meaning friends, family members, and even health professionals often will give couples advice to relax, forget it, or adopt a baby.
 Generally that is bad advice.
 Stress reduction strategies like acupuncture or a Mind-Body program along with continuing fertility treatment is usually the best option.